 - 16 oz. green salsa

 Place pork roast in crock-pot.
-Sprinkle liberally with pepper and garlic powder.
-Place bay leaves on top of roast.
-Pour salsa and tequila over all.
+Sprinkle liberally with salt, pepper, and garlic powder.
+Pour salsa on top.
 Cover and cook on low 10-12 hours.

 Remove roast from crock-pot and shred.
 Return to crock-pot and keep warm until ready to serve.